 Contact Lens Rebate

-Availing rebates on your contact lenses can make a noticeable difference to your spending, especially when you're ordering several boxes or stocking up for the year.
-The biggest offers are often tied to specific brands, products, purchase dates, and box quantities, so getting the best deal usually comes down to what you wear and how much you plan to buy.
+Contact lens rebates can make a noticeable difference in your total spending, especially when you're ordering several boxes of contacts or stocking up for the year.
+The biggest savings are usually tied to specific contact lens brands, products, purchase dates, and box quantities, so the best deal on contacts depends on what you wear and how much you plan to buy.
+Before choosing a product, take a moment to review the rebate terms, so you know what qualifies, which documents you'll need, and when the claim must be submitted.
+Explore the products below to compare eligible lenses, annual supply, and current rebate savings.

 to